 This species occurs in the mountains bordering the Albertine Rift in southwestern Uganda, western and northern Rwanda and eastern Democratic Republic of Congo.
 It ranges as far north as Kibale Forest in Uganda.
 Records from Tanzania are now considered to be doubtful.
-It is a high-altitude species, descending as low as 1,200m asl.
+It is a high-altitude species, descending as low as 1,200 m asl.
+Its Extent of Occurrence is probably less than 20,000 km

 Habitat and Ecology